Latvia: Risk Assessment

 - High labor taxation, which hits people on low wages and encourages under-reporting.

 - Inadequate land links with the rest of the European Union

-- Concentration of wealth in the capital; high income inequalities
+- Wealth concentrated in the capital, high income inequality